ana-maria21/unit2cc/README.md

-I want to continue learning about coding and cumputing in my own time as I find these subejcts very unfamiliar and this project showed me how much I don't know yet.
+I want to continue learning about coding and computing in my own time as I find these subjects very unfamiliar and this project showed me how much I don't know yet.